expandtheroom/jquery-scrolltie/README.md

 * [Dr. Cool Recovery](http://www.drcoolrecovery.com) - homepage
 * [Scholastic iBrary](http://teacher.scholastic.com/products/classroombooks/ibrary)

-If you're using ScrollTie on a project, please [send us a link](mailto:megan@expandtheroom.com) when it's live so that we can include it here (with permission)!
+If you're using ScrollTie on a project, please email megan@expandtheroom.com when it's live so that we can include it here (with permission)!

 ## Get ScrollTie ##